- Using Afterpay and concerned that it might be hurting your credit score?

 Can Afterpay affect new applications for cards and loans?

 Since Afterpay do not report successfully collecting your instalments, your responsible management of your Afterpay account will not be visible to a bank when they pull your credit report during an application.
-However, Afterpay may report missed payments and defaults.
+However, Afterpay do not report missed payments but may still report defaults.
 The net result of this policy, if you do not have other credit obligations showing your ability to manage your finances, is that your credit score may be an inaccurate reflection of your creditworthiness.

 Besides Afterpay's impact on your credit score, banks may consider the use of Afterpay or other Buy Now Pay Later services as a sign that the applicant lacks cash reserves or may be living from paycheque to paycheque.
 In an article published in the Sydney Morning Herald, Otto Dargan, Managing director at Home Loan Experts, put it this way: "Afterpay creates questions, such as is this person living beyond their means".